 My approach to therapy is a contemplative dive into the relationship between self and others.
 Therapy is an opening to explore inner expansion, struggle, and what is still unknown.
 I am driven to create close and genuine connections with the individuals who frequent my office, no matter what the circumstances.

 As a therapist, I am eager to provide a space filled with self-reflection and empathic listening.
 In my journey through life, I’ve tried to embrace a growth mindset rather than the one I held for years – “My shortcomings are permanent.”
 Shifting this perspective, personal challenges with food, anxiety, and imperfection no longer feel like eternal battles.

 My philosophy of mental health is extremely fluid.
-As I continue to do my own work on evolving as a human, I feel inclined to focus on what the person in my office needs.
+As I continue the self-work of evolving as a human, I am inclined to concentrate on what the person in my office needs.
 I treat clients with respect and strive to help them move through discomfort, rather than avoid it.
-Brene Brown’s research findings on shame completely changed my outlook on suffering and influenced me to seek growth by “putting words to shame.”
+Brene Brown’s research findings on shame deeply changed my outlook on suffering and influenced me to seek growth by “Putting words to shame.”
 I believe in the healing power of storytelling, especially with a supportive and active audience.